isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-no-intrs-details.md

   // 4.
 Call trackSessionEnd() when the playback session is over.
   //    This method must be called even if the user does not watch
-  //    the video to completion.
+  //    the media to completion.
   _mediaHeartbeat.trackSessionEnd();

   ........